evansbenj/SulaRAD/5_genotyping_chrX.md

 16_Gets_outgroup_sequence_from_axt_files_NEW2015.pl ../baboon_rhesus_alignment/GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz.tab_with_baboon.tab GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz.tab_with_baboon_and_human.tab
 ```

+# TO DO for RADseq

+Final aDNA file (all data) with both outgroup seqs:
+aDNA /human_hg19_rhesus_alignment/GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz.tab_with_baboon_and_human.tab

+Final xDNA depth file with both outgroup seqs:
+Not yet made.

+xDNA hapdepth: fastq/GenotypeVCFs_noBSQR_filtered_hap_depth_xDNA_only.vcf.tab
+adding baboon seq now; then need to add human

+combine aDNA and xDNA outgroup tabs from all data, feed into abbababa; also do popgen stats for each species with good sample size (maura, tonk, hecki)

+# RAdseq Splitting up files
+I am currently running the vcf_to_tab function for each of the 3 partitions for aDNA.

+For xDNA, I need to do this also for the original vcf file.
+Then, using the vcf subsets by gene, I can use my per script to make tab files for each parition with the depth haplotype.

 # HiSeqX output chrX

 I have some vcf files made at the NYGenome center here (on iqaluk):